HazyResearch/aisys-building-blocks/README.md

 * Synthetics
 * Truly Sub-Quadratic Models

+An older set of resources on [Data-Centric AI](https://github.com/HazyResearch/data-centric-ai).

 The rest of this README is split up into resources by topic.

 **Table of contents:**